|

-Travel photography from around the World News
+Travel photography from around the World

 Gallery

-(Contains 20 photos) It is so named for its pink waters, caused by cyanobacteria in the water.
+(Contains 20 photos) Lac Rose is so named for its pink waters, caused by cyanobacteria in the water.
 The color is particularly visible during the dry season.
-The lake is also known for its high salt content, which, like that of the Dead Sea, allows people to float easily.
-The lake also has a small salt collecting industry and is often the finishing point of the Dakar Rally. |
+The lake is also known for its high salt content, which may be collected after evaporation by local people. |

 Tenerife Mount Teidi